 Some of our manufacturers and suppliers are located in China.
 Trade tensions and conflict between the United States and China have been escalating in recent years and, as such, we are exposed to the possibility of product supply disruption and increased costs and expenses in the event of changes to the laws, rules, regulations, and policies of the governments of the United States or China, or due to geopolitical unrest and unstable economic conditions.
 Certain Chinese biotechnology companies may become subject to trade restrictions, sanctions, other regulatory requirements, or proposed legislation by the U.S. Government, which could restrict or even prohibit our ability to work with such entities, thereby potentially disrupting their supply of material to us.
 Such disruption could have adverse effects on the development of our product candidates and our business operations.
-In addition, the BIOSECURE Act recently proposed in the House of Representatives, as well as a substantially similar bill in the Senate, targets certain Chinese biotechnology companies.
-If these bills become law, or similar laws are passed, they would have the potential to severely restrict our ability to contract with certain Chinese biotechnology companies of concern without losing the ability to contract with, or otherwise receive funding from, the U.S. government.
+In addition, the BIOSECURE Act, which recently passed in the House of Representatives and is now with the Senate, targets certain Chinese biotechnology companies.
+If the BIOSECURE Act becomes law, or similar laws are passed, they would have the potential to severely restrict our ability to contract with certain Chinese biotechnology companies.
+If the BIOSECURE Act becomes law, or similar laws are passed, they would have the potential to severely restrict our ability to contract with certain Chinese biotechnology companies.